lscborges-old/GoBarber-Back-end/README.md

   </a>
 </p>

-> API for scheduling barber appointments
+> API developed to a scheduling application for barbershops.
+That allow barbers to manage their schedules and clients to search for an available barber

+## Others repositories of this project :books:
+* <a href="https://github.com/lscborges1/GoBarber-Mobile">Web Front-end</a>
+* <a href="https://github.com/lscborges1/GoBarber-Front-end">Mobile Front-end</a> :

 ## Install